jmaldia/localweather/README.md

 9. When you are finished, click the "I've completed this challenge" button and include a link to your CodePen.
 10. You can get feedback on your project by sharing it with your friends on Facebook.

+### Features

+1. Gets weather based on your location
+2. Changes background based on current conditions
+3. Gives you High and Low temperature for the day
+4. Option to convert to Celsius/Fahrenheit with a button

 ### Technologies Used